 One of only seven major leaguers born in Italy, Liddi debuted with the Mariners and hit 30 homers with Class-AAA Tacoma in 2011.
-But, his Peoria glory would come a year later.
+The Italian’s Peoria glory would come a year later.

-The slugger’s last game as a major leaguer came with Seattle in 2013.
-Since then, Liddi spent 2016 playing in Mexico after bouncing around the minors.
+The slugger’s last game as a major leaguer was with Seattle in 2013.
+Since then, Liddi has spent 2016 playing in Mexico after bouncing around the minors.

 Brandon Maurer (2014)

-Named 2013 Southern League Most Outstanding Pitcher while assigned to Class-AA Jackson, Maurer entered Spring Training with an opportunity to earn a spot in the Mariners’ starting rotation.
+Named 2013 Southern League Most Outstanding Pitcher while pitching for Class-AA Jackson, Maurer entered Spring Training with an opportunity to earn a spot in the Mariners’ starting rotation.

-After allowing just four runs in 24 innings with a team-leading 25 strikeouts, the right-hander leap-frogged Class-AAA and earned a spot on the Opening Day roster.
+After allowing just four runs in 24 innings with a team-leading 25 strikeouts, the right-hander leap-frogged AAA earning a spot on the Opening Day roster.
 Things didn’t go as swimmingly in Seattle though.

 In his first 10 big league starts, opponents slashed .332/.391/.573 against Maurer.
 By June, he was playing for Tacoma.
 When he returned to Seattle in late-July, the Mariners used him as both a starter and reliever for the remainder of the season.

-In 2014, Maurer began the season as a starter, but would eventually move to the bullpen.
+In 2014, Maurer began the season as a starter, but eventually transitioned to the bullpen.
 In the offseason, the Mariners dealt him to the San Diego Padres for outfielder Seth Smith.
-The 26-year-old is currently the Padres’ closer after finishing last season in that role, although he’ll likely face competition from former Mariner Carter Capps.
+The 26-year-old is currently the Padres’ closer after finishing last season in that role.

 Jesus Montero (2013)